academic-resources/odin/custom-properties.md

 ---

 ### ** Additional Resources** This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.**
+It isn't required, so consider it supplemental for if you need to dive deeper into something :**

 ---

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

 * <a class="knowledge-check-link" href='#using-custom-properties'>How would you declare a custom property with a name of `text-color`?</a>
 * <a class="knowledge-check-link" href='#using-custom-properties'>How would you access a custom property with a name of `background-color`?</a>